spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/2-streams/4-data-flow-stream.md

 ## Development

-In the previous sections, we created Source, Processor and Sink streaming applications and tested them as standalone applications.
+In the previous sections, we created `Source`, `Processor` and `Sink` streaming applications and tested them as standalone applications.
 In this guide, you can create a streaming pipeline using these streaming applications.
 Once the individual applications are developed and tested, we can create and deploy the stream using the stream DSL from Dashboard UI or the SCDF shell.